himanshugoel21/beautiful-jekyll/_posts/2020-5-2-The One Thing.md

 title: Simple trick to go back to “The One Thing”
 tags: [Productivity, procrastination]
 ---
+# Simple trick to go back to “The One Thing”

 Sometimes we are so doubtful in life that we think that only complex solutions can solve our problems.<br>